This all-butter sourdough shortcrust pastry is flaky and tender.

 - Chop the cold butter into small cubes and add the cubes in.
 Use a pastry cutter to further cut the butter into the flour, until it resembles coarse bread crumbs, with a few larger pea-sized pieces in there too.
 If at any point the butter begins to melt, place the bowl in the fridge or freezer to cool it down.

 - Make a well in the middle of the flour mixture and add in the sourdough starter.
-Use a fork to combine it and add in ½ Tbsp at a time of ice-cold water to form a thick dough.
+Use a fork to combine it and add in ½ tablespoon at a time of ice-cold water to form a thick dough.
 The end dough should hold together easily but it shouldn’t be wet or sticky.

 - Tip the dough onto a lightly floured bench and gently form it into a mound.
 Don’t over knead it.
 Cut the mound into two and form each piece into a disc.
 Wrap the dough discs in cling wrap or beeswax wrap to stop them from drying out and chill them in the refrigerator for 4 hours or up to 3 days before rolling out and using.